 - The final word: Keep it simple, focused and timely.

 When it comes to pitching a story, what has worked for you?
-Let us know on Facebook, Twitter or in the comments below.
+Let us know in our Facebook community or tweet at us on Twitter.

 Image CC-licensed on Flickr via dotsandspaces.